 What I like about them, is that each and every one holds the stories of the people who opened them.

 Tallinn Town Hall Square

-Apart from being the place to go if you are searching for a souvenir, it also has some beautiful architecture perfect for photographers.
+Apart from being the place to go if you are searching for a souvenir, it has also some beautiful architecture perfect for photographers.
 Also, you can find many restaurants and bars in Tallinn Town Hall Square.
 Although a little pricey, they are worth the view.

 Situated in the Kadriorg Park built on the orders of Peter I in 1718, the Kadriorg Palace functions today as an art museum.
 The palace has Petrine Baroque arhitecture and its red color makes it really stand out.

 The entire area is perfect for life pondering, walking and, most importantly, photography.

 Kohtuotsa offers some of the best views in Tallinn.
 Situated on the eastern side of Toompea, this viewing platform has a special visitor from time to time and if you are lucky enough, you can meet him.
 No, it is not a celebrity.
 It is Steven the seagull.
 He likes to pose and make human friends.